Dr. David B. go

 While working at G.E., Prof. Go also completed his M.S. in Aerospace Engineering from the University of Cincinnati (2004) where his final project was a statistical analysis of the thermal perormance of high-pressure turbine blades in industrial gas turbine applications (proprietary project).
 He graduated from the EEDP program and the University of Cincinnati in 2004, at which time he enrolled in the Ph.D. program at Purdue University.

 Prof. Go completed his Ph.D. in Mechanical Engineering (2008) under the advisement of Dr. Timothy S. Fisher and Dr. Suresh V. Garimella at the Birck Nanotechnology Center at Purdue University.
 Prof. Go Ph.D. research studied ionization and ion transport at both millimeter and micrometer scales for electrohydrodynamics applications.
 Prof. Go's research consisted of both microfabrication and material synthesis device development and computational modeling.

 Prof. Go joined the Department of Aerospace and Mechanical Engineering at the University of Notre Dame in 2008 where he is currently an Assistant Professor.
-He was appointed a Concurrent Assistant Professor in the Department of Chemical and Biomolecular Engineering in 2013.
-He was promoted to Associate Professor in 2015.
+He was appointed as Concurrent Assistant Professor in the Department of Chemical and Biomolecular Engineering in 2013.
+He was promoted and named the Rooney Family Associate Professor of Engineering in 2015.